-Freeware has often been placed in the public domain by its author.
-Anyone can have it for free for personal use.
-However, it must not be sold and often a license is required for large-scale commercial use.
+Freeware is, well, free!
+Often it has been placed in the public domain by its author and anyone can use it freely for personal use.
+A license is often required for large-scale commercial use and most authors forbid it's sale.
 Some authors request that you send them a postcard saying whether or not you find the program useful and any other comments you wish to make.

-Shareware is a marketing tool used by individual authors who would like to sell a program but do not have a big marketing budget.
-Instead of mounting the expensive ad campaign necessary to reach large numbers of potential customers, they distribute their program at no charge through shareware channels such as Internet download sites.
-Their hope is that at least some users will respect their request that you register the program after 30 or 60 days if you are still using it.
-Registration fees are usually very modest (almost always between five and thirty-five dollars) and often entitle the user to a printed manual, update notifications, and perhaps even tech support.
+Shareware is a marketing tool used by authors who would like to sell a program but do not have a budget for marketing.
+Instead of mounting an expensive ad campaign to reach large numbers of potential customers, authors distribute their program at no charge through shareware channels, including Internet download sites.
+Their hope is that at least some users will respect a request that they register the program after a trial period if they continue using it.
+The cost of registration is usually between five and thirty-five dollars, and often include a printed manual, updates, and tech support.
 Some shareware versions may be "crippled", i.e. certain features disabled until the program is registered.

-Demos are demonstration versions of commercial software.
-They are almost always limited to a certain period of time after which they cease to function.
+Demo versions of commercial software are usually limited to a certain period of time after which they cease to function.
 Alternatively they may have certain critical functions disabled.
 As with shareware, demos are a way for publishers to get you to try their product in the hope that you will decide to purchase it.

-There are many sites on the Internet from which software can be downloaded.
-Throw the keywords "software downloads" or "shareware" into your preferred search engine and you'll get plenty of leads.
+There are many Internet sites from which software can be downloaded.
+Putting the keywords "software downloads" or "shareware" into a search engine will result in many results.

-Sites that download software are actually FTP (file transfer protocol) sites, although this is often not apparent because many of them offer a "browsable" interface using the http (hypertext transfer protocol) service of the WWW.
-Files are downloaded using the FTP capabilities built into your browser.
+Sites that download software are actually FTP (file transfer protocol) sites, although this is often not apparent because many of them offer a "browsable" interface using the World Wide Web's http (hypertext transfer protocol) protocol.
+Files are downloaded transparently to the user via the FTP capabilities built into every browser.

-Often the first step is to specify what platform you want to use the program on.
-Platform refers to your operating system, MS-Windows or Macintosh for example.
+Once you've found a program you'd like to try on a download site, the first step is to specify what platform, or operating system, you want to use the program on - MS-Windows or Macintosh for example.

-Once the download has completed you'll find the file in the destination folder.
+Once a download is complete, you'll find the file in the folder you selected as its destination.

 What you do next depends somewhat on the type of file that you downloaded.
 Here are the possibilities:

-Using a Zip program is a piece of cake.
-Just start the program, point it at the zipped file and tell it to extract the files.
-When the dust settles you will have the zip file and all the individual files extracted and ready for use.
+Using a Zip program is easy - just launch the program, point it at the zipped file, and tell it where to extract the files.
+When the dust settles the original zip file as well as the extracted files will be present.

-Setups will usually present you with a dialog box offering the choice to cancel or continue.
-If you continue, the setup will usually present you with more dialogs enabling you to choose installation options such as the location for the program's folder, etc.
+Setup files will use a dialog box to offer a choice to cancel or continue.
+If you continue, the setup will usually present you with more dialog boxes enabling you to choose installation options such as the location for the program's folder, etc.